nwarias003/nwarias003.github.io/essays/design-patterns-the-recipes-that-shape-code-masterpieces.md

 Another example is when I used the <b>Observer Pattern</b>, which played a crucial role in event-driven programming.
 When building a game mechanic, I used this pattern to notify multiple subsystems, such as, sore trackers, animations and sound effects, when a target was hit.
 The pattern’s flexibility allowed me to separate components, making the system more maintainable and scalable.

 Lastly, the use of the <b>Model-View-Controller (MVC) Pattern</b> has been a cornerstone of my web development work.
 Separating data (model), presentation (view) and logic (controller) simplified collaboration within my team.
-Some groupmates focused on the Front-end development of user interfaces while other groupmates focused on the back-end design that optimized the data models, all organized for a clean modular design.
+Some groupmates focused on the front-end development of user interfaces while other groupmates focused on the back-end design that optimized the data models, all organized for a clean modular design.

 ## The Balancing Act